 Below is a checklist that will help you determine if your company has a good culture, or not.

-Generally, companies with highly rated cultures give their employees, regardless of rank or level, the opportunity to speak their mind.
-Whether it’s getting their feedback for a new policy or allowing them to voice concerns on a matter, providing a platform for employees to say their piece gives them more control and helps effectively guide company policy.
+Generally, companies with highly rated cultures give their employees the opportunity to speak their mind regardless of rank or level.
+Whether it’s getting their feedback for a new policy or allowing them to voice concerns on a matter, providing a platform for employees to speak openly gives them more control and helps effectively guide company policy.

 Some companies go above and beyond with employee appreciation, like Google’s free food and ‘bring your dog to work’ policy, but an organization doesn’t need to break the bank to show their employees they care about them.
-Fringe benefits like offering flex time or telecommuting, employee discounts, and even basic things like a pizza party can do the trick.
+Fringe benefits like offering flex time, remote work options, and employee discounts.
 The value isn’t necessarily in what the company offers, just the fact that they’re offering something can show they care.

-Companies that pass down decisions or mandates and then only selectively reinforce send the message their employees that they are not all equal.
+Companies that pass down decisions or mandates and then only selectively reinforce them send the message that their employees are not all equal.
 When an individual in a leadership position doesn’t follow the rules, a company committed to promoting a good culture will intervene to show that no special treatment is allowed; everyone is in this together and has to abide by the same guidelines.